 (Oh, and if you just want our pick of the best legit AirPods deals, all from trusted and affiliated retailers, click the link.
 You're welcome.)

-- AirPods 3 vs AirPods Pro: what's the difference?
-Which are better?
+- AirPods 3 vs AirPods Pro (1st Gen): what's the difference?

 Check for fake AirPods in 4 easy steps